MrDrache333/Java-StudIP-Telegram-Bot/README.md

 7. ...
 8. Profit?

+## Installation (with Docker)

+1. Make sure you've installed Docker on your machine
+2. Create a Telegram Bot (Simply create a Chat with [@BotFather](https://t.me/BotFather))
+3. Copy the API-Key
+4. Download and start the container once for configuration

+`
+docker run -i --name=StudIP-Telegram mrdrache333/studip-telegram
+`

+5. Start the Container again evey time you want to ceck for Updates

+`
+docker start StudIP-Telegram
+`

 ## WebHooks

 You can use WebHooks/ HTTP-POST Requests with this Bot too.
 Simply edit the `modulelist.stud` File and change the following Attributes:

 `
 moduleId.sendType: